Crystal-SDS/controller/doc/api_specification_storlets.md

 #### URL structure

-The URL that represents the storlet data resource.
-The URL is **/storlets/dependencies/:storlet_id**
+The URL that represents the filter data resource.
+The URL is **/filters/dependencies/:filter_id**

 #### Method
 GET